yyzhang1103/Dry-season-water-availability/README.md

 This repository contains Matlab codes to reproduce the main figures of the paper “Non-biological evaporation dominates future intensification of global dry-season water scarcity”.

-Author: Yangyang Zhang, Jianzhi Dong*, Dashan Wang, Shao Wei, Lingna Wei, Man Gao
+Author: Yangyang Zhang, Dashan Wang, Lan Wang-Erlandsson, Shao Wei, Lingna Wei, Man Gao, Jianzhi Dong*

 ## Abstract
-Dry-season water availability (Wd) is projected to decline under global warming, yet its physical drivers remain poorly constrained.
-This uncertainty arises in part because evapotranspiration (ET) is commonly treated as a bulk flux, obscuring the contrasting responses of biological transpiration (T) and non-biological evaporation (E, including soil and canopy interception evaporation) to climate change.
-Here we quantify the contributions of precipitation (P), T, and E to changes in Wd under different emission scenarios.
-We find that Wd declines across more than 80% of non-glacierized land by 2100, with a global mean reduction of 2.00–2.48 mm month⁻¹.
-This widespread drying is driven predominantly by thermodynamic intensification of E rather than by P deficits or vegetation-induced T changes.
-Based on an energy balance framework, we show that future increases in E are progressively dominated by warming enhanced evaporative efficiency, which overrides the effects of soil moisture limitation and greening-induced surface shading.
-Relative to the historical conditions, future dry-season hydrological controls will likely shift from biologically regulated T to thermodynamically enhanced E. This implies that ecosystem-based adaptation strategies may face intrinsic limits in mitigating future water scarcity under continued warming.
+Dry-season water availability (Wd), defined as the annual minimum of monthly precipitation minus evapotranspiration (P–ET), is projected to decline under global warming, yet its physical drivers remain poorly constrained.
+A key source of this uncertainty is the common treatment of evapotranspiration (ET) as a bulk flux, which obscures the contrasting responses of biological transpiration (T) and non-biological evaporation (E) to climate change.
+Here we develop a process-based attribution framework, evaluated with observations from 178 FLUXNET sites and applied to CMIP6 simulations, to quantify the contributions of precipitation (P), T, and E to future Wd variations under different emission scenarios.
+We find that Wd will decline across more than 80% of non-glacierized land by 2100 under both SSP2-4.5 and SSP5-8.5 scenarios.
+This widespread drying is increasingly driven by intensification of non-biological E rather than by P deficits or vegetation-driven changes in T. Further decomposition shows that this E increase is dominated by widespread intensification of soil evaporation (Eₛ), driven by warming-enhanced evaporative efficiency.
+These results reveal a fundamental shift toward thermodynamically controlled dry-season drying, in which warming-driven amplification of Eₛ emerges as the dominant mechanism reducing future Wd.
+This implies that adaptation strategies focused on regulating water consumption through T may become increasingly insufficient.
+Future adaptation should also address the growing contribution of Es to dry-season water loss.

 ## Content